alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you achieve?
 - I'm very happy about how Collab Cafe went
 - I worked on Connections workshop stuff
+* EK - You also supported the other events.

 #### What did you struggle with?
 - Time and the Turing internet :joy: